kkrasilschikova/hadoop-kafka/README.md

 1) Read events from topic and return only of specified type
 2) Download URI (using cURL), apply specified function, return what function returns and clean downloaded files

+#### Prerequisites:
+You may provide your own function in Main method instead of a default someFunc(f: File).

 #### In order to run the program

 - run *sbt assembly*